Phil Lyman

-Phillip Kay Lyman is an American politician from Utah.
-A resident of Blanding, he previously represented the 69th district in the Utah House of Representatives as a Republican.
+Phillip Kay Lyman is an American politician who represented the 69th district in the Utah House of Representatives from 2019 to 2024.
+A resident of Blanding, he is a member of the Republican Party.

 During the 2022 legislative session, Lyman served on the Natural Resources, Agriculture, and Environmental Quality Appropriations Subcommittee; House Government Operations Committee; House Natural Resources, Agriculture, and Environment Committee; and Legislative Water Development Commission.

-Lyman challenged incumbent Governor Spencer Cox in the 2024 Utah gubernatorial election and lost in the Republican primary election.
-He subsequently promoted his own write-in campaign for governor in a campaign ad for Democratic nominee Brian King.
+Lyman was a candidate for governor of Utah in 2024, challenging incumbent Spencer Cox in the Republican primary.
+Lyman lost to Cox 45 to 54%, and later mounted an unsuccessful write-in campaign campaign for the general election.

 Life and professional career

 By profession, Lyman is a Certified Public Accountant and has been active in the business community in Blanding and the surrounding region.
 He earned a B.S. in Accounting from Brigham Young University as well as a M.S. in Accounting from the University of Utah.
 He is married to Jody Shumway Lyman and they have five children.
 Lyman is a member of the American Institute of Certified Public Accountants and has worked as an AICPA Personal Financial Specialist.
 Serving as the San Juan County Commissioner from 2011 to 2018, Lyman was voted Commissioner of the year by Utah Association of Counties.
 Lyman has served as Charter President of the Rotary Club of Blanding, Utah.